 On October 18, 2022, we wrote about Sackett v U.S. Environmental Protection Agency, ____ US ____ (No. 21-454).
 We wrote, the question presented in Petitioners’ brief is, “Did the Ninth Circuit set forth the proper test for determining whether wetlands are ‘waters of the United States’ under the Clean Water Act, 33 U.S.C.
 Sec.
 1362(7)?”
 The logic of the designation is difficult to follow.
 The property is across the street from Priest Lake, Idaho.
 The lake is navigable water.
 There is no water path from the lake to the Petitioners’… read morePosted in Clean Water Act, Navigable Waters, WOTUS

-The purpose of the Goldstein, Rikon, Rikon & Houghton, P.C.
+The purpose of the Goldstein, Rikon, Rikon & Levi, P.C.
 Eminent Domain Blog is to provide the public with information about the practice of eminent domain law.
 We also hope to share relevant updates and legal developments affecting this area of the law.